 I wish I’d had the courage to live a life true to myself, not the life others expected of me.

 Try this: Get to know yourself and what you need to thrive.
-Identify and honor the visions, dreams, and goals you have for your life.
+Take personal responsibility for identifying and honoring the visions, dreams, and goals you have for your life.
 Make a commitment to dedicate time and energy to the things that are important to you.

 3. Get a Job You Love (Or at Least Like)

 “Choose a job you love, and you will never have to work a day in your life.” –Confucius

 Most people spend at least a third of their lives at work, and yet 85% of the world’s full-time workers hate their job.
 That’s a disheartening statistic.
 Are you bored, hate your job, or feeling unfulfilled and unhappy as you go to work each day?
 If so, it’s time to make a change.

 There are likely realities about what job opportunities might be available where you live, how much money you need to make to support your family, and the skills required to start working at the job you really want.
 I also know and have worked with hundreds of individuals to confirm that there are always other options — even if you can’t see them right now.

 Try this: If you’re unhappy or unfulfilled in your role, actively seek out other options.
 If, for some reason, you truly can’t change jobs, find a way to make your job work for you.
 Ask for a raise, flexible work hours, or an increased level of responsibility or experience.
 Perhaps you can start a side hustle, go back to school, or do something to make progress towards what you really want to be doing.